unoqualsiasi60/academic-kickstart/content/en/post/vim_easymotion/index.md

 Some images could be very useful.

-In the first image you can see the result ot a single character search with the following command: `\f + <one letter>` ("\\" is the default _\<Leader\>_).
+In the first image you can see the result or a single character search with the following command: `\f + <one letter>` ("\\" is the default _\<Leader\>_).

 In this example I used ad "o" search.